ptwobrussell/Mining-the-Social-Web/README.md

 * Use easily adaptable scripts hosted on GitHub to harvest data from popular social network APIs including Twitter, Facebook, and LinkedIn
 * Learn how to slice and dice social web data with easy to use Python tools as well as apply more advanced mining techniques such as TF-IDF, cosine similarity, collocation analysis, document summarization, and clique detection
 * Build interactive visualizations with easily adaptable web technologies built upon HTML5 and JavaScript toolkits

-# Getting Started

-[These simple instructions](http://bit.ly/9SZ2kb) walk you through an exercise in visualizing retweets and make a great starting point.
-All that's needed is a basic familiarity with [Python](http://bit.ly/fBn3cM) and [easy_install](http://bit.ly/ii8HuM), and you'll be up and running in no time at all.
-Feel free to also submit questions to [@SocialWebMining](http://twitter.com/SocialWebMining) on Twitter.

-# Getting Help

-Feel free to submit pull requests if you uncover any bugs or come up with improvements you'd like to share with everyone, or file an issue here on GitHub if you need help with something.

 # Praise